PreciselyData/PreciselyAPIsSDK-Java/docs/PlacesServiceApi.md

 Get POIs By Address.

 This service accepts an address as input and returns nearby points-of-interest places around that address.
 Additional input features include retrieving data by name, type, standard industrial classifications and category codes, as well as geographic filtering by radius, travel times and travel distances.
-Response features include JSON/XML as well as CSV download.
+Response features include JSON as well as CSV download.

 ### Example
 ```java